lrscp/ControlAndroidDeviceFromPC/README.md

 Supported Operations
 --------------------
 - Touch, Slide
-> Move your mouse upon the screen capture, and press your left mouse button and drag or just a click on an icon.
+> Move your mouse upon the screen capture, and press your left mouse button and drag or just a simple click on an icon.

 - Keys
 > Menu --> 'M' on the keyboard